 Annual energy savings vs old gas: $130-$185

-Payback period: 4-5.5 years.
+Payback period: 12-18 years on energy savings after rebates.
 After payback, you save $130-$185 per year (growing with rate increases) while also eliminating combustion risk and gas line maintenance from your home.

 For full details on available Lennox heat pump water heater rebates and tax credits, see our dedicated incentives page.